-If you’re dealing with humans on a daily basis, you have your hands full.
+If you’re working with humans daily, you have your hands full.

-In the health care industries we often interact and deal with people at their worst.
+In the healthcare-related industries, we often interact and work with people at their worst.

-Generally people don’t need medication and care when they are functioning at their optimum or in their best moods.
+Generally, people don’t need medication and care when they function at their optimum or in their best moods.